wadefagen/waf.cs.illinois.edu/index.md

 {% card March 20, 2022 &mdash; New Visualization: Historic Snowfall and Snow Depth %}

-New Visualization: [Historic Snowfall and Snow Depth: A data-forward exploration of historic snowfall and snow depth across 5,000 cities in the United States](https://vis.cs.illinois.edu/weather/historic-snowfall-and-snow-depth/)!
+New Visualization: [**Historic Snowfall and Snow Depth**: A data-forward exploration of historic snowfall and snow depth across 5,000 cities in the United States](https://vis.cs.illinois.edu/weather/historic-snowfall-and-snow-depth/)!
 This work is the first data-forward exploration of the snowfall and snow depth record of every major US city and was a collaboration with Angie Cheng, Katy Miles, Karle Flanagan, and Emily Crawford!

 {% endcard %}